 There’s something about taking a peek inside real homes.
-There’s a bit of suspense of what lies behind those doors, of how people dress up their homes, and the excitement builds if the doorway is tastefully decorated.
-I enjoy taking you through real homes as much as DIY posts.
+There’s a bit of suspense of what lies behind those doors, of how people dress their homes, and the excitement builds if the doorway is tastefully decorated.

 The entrance garden area was hindered by a sump and electricity and water meters placed haphazardly.
 We simply made the sump floor level and moved the water meter and sump motor to a corner out of sight.
 This is how it looked before: